tensorpack/tensorpack/examples/DeepQNetwork/README.md

 + A3C in [Asynchronous Methods for Deep Reinforcement Learning](http://arxiv.org/abs/1602.01783).
 (I used a modified version where each batch contains transitions from different simulators, which I called "Batch-A3C".)

+## Performance & Speed
 Claimed performance in the paper can be reproduced, on several games I've tested with.

 ![DQN](curve-breakout.png)

 On one TitanX, Double-DQN took 1 day of training to reach a score of 400 on breakout game.
 Batch-A3C implementation only took <2 hours.
-(Both are trained with a larger network noted in the code).

-Double-DQN runs at 60 batches (3840 trained frames, 240 seen frames, 960 game frames) per second on TitanX.
+Double-DQN runs at 60 batches (3840 trained frames, 240 seen frames, 960 game frames) per second on (Maxwell) TitanX.

 ## How to use